foliojs/pdfkit/README.md

 // add your content to the document here, as usual

-// get a blob when you're done doc.end();
+// get a blob when you are done doc.end();
 stream.on('finish', function() {
   // get a blob you can do whatever you like with